opgeROBt/Investigating-airbnb-and-their-impact-on-crime/README.md

 - Obtain raw data files and put them into /data/

 2) Directory structure
+### **src/collection**
+The src folder contains two folders for collection and reporting.
+The collection folder holds the seperate python files that are needed to collect the data and parse them in seperate files or dataframes.
+The folder reporting is at this moment empty and can be used for reporting purposes when working with the data.
+For now this was left empty since our project focused mainly on collecting the data.

+### **data**
+Data collected trough the files in src/collection are automatically written to the data folder.
+Collected data consists of raw .json files containing app ids, collected app ids, and the raw data.
+Furthermore, with the parsing script all nested json objects in the raw dataset and the raw dataset are writen to .xlsx files and saved in the data folder.

+### **documentation**
+Our full research documentation can be found in the [**documentation**](https://github.com/opgeROBt/steam-API/tree/main/documentation) folder.

 * code/ = stores all the codes.
 * data/ = stores the raw data.